sftpplus/sftpplus-docs/src/doc_source/operation/http.rst

 You add an AS2 partner by creating a normal SFTPPlus file transfer account.

+While the AS2 messages are received, the partial files are stored in the home path as configured for each user, in a sub-directory defined by the `as2_pending_path` configuration.

-The files from the AS2 messages are stored in the home path as configured for each user, in a sub-directory defined by the `as2_receive_path` configuration.
+After the AS2 message is fully received and validated, the files from the AS2 messages are stored in the home path as configured for each user, in a sub-directory defined by the `as2_receive_path` configuration.

 If no `Content-Disposition` header is found in the AS2 request describing the name of the required file, SFTPPlus will store the received data using